Kremlin critic Navalny says locked up in 'concentration camp' - RFI

 His comments were the first confirmation of widespread reports that the Russian opposition politician would be spending his sentence at one of the most notorious facilities in Russia's extensive network of over 600 work colonies.

-"I have to admit that the Russian prison system was able to surprise me.
-I had no idea that it was possible to arrange a real concentration camp 100 km from Moscow," Navalny posted on Instagram along with an old photo of himself with a close-cropped haircut.
+"I have to admit that the Russian prison system was able to surprise me," Navalny posted on Instagram along with an old photo of himself with a close-cropped haircut.

+"I had no idea that it was possible to arrange a real concentration camp 100 km from Moscow."

-Also on Monday, Russian news agencies cited Navalny's lawyer Olga Mikhailova as confirming that he was at the colony, saying that she had been able to visit him there.
+Also Monday, Navalny's lawyer Olga Mikhailova confirmed that he was at the colony, saying that she had been able to visit him there, Russian news agencies reported.

 "I think someone upstairs read Orwell's 1984 and said: 'Yeah, cool.
 Let's do this.
 Education through dehumanisation'," he added.